phR0ze/nixos-config/README.md

 fork it and build on my work.

 ## Getting started
-Using a simple bash installer ***clu*** you can launch a simple wizard to then:
+***clu***, a simple bash script, provides an install wizard to:

-**User choices**
-* Choose automatic mode for testing in VMs
-* Choose the target install disk
-* Choose basic networking options
-* Choose basic time date changes
-* Choose basic user account options
-* Choose autologin options
-* Choose a pre-defined system profile
-* Choose pre-defined hardware configurations
+* Prompt you for a few simple customization selections
-* Trigger the install
+* Automate the annoying tasks like

-**Installation features**
-* Target disk preperation including:
-  * Automatic partitioning and mounting
+  * disk paritioning and mounting
-  * Automatic support for EFI or BIOS
+  * generation of nixos hardware configuration
-* User settings transferred to the underlying `flake.nix` for install
+  * transfering your customizations to the underlying nix flake
+  * installing your complete system via nix flakes

 ### Install instructions
-Using ***clu*** in a few simple steps you can install a fully customized NixOS system.

 1. Download the minimal image from [NixOS downloads](https://nixos.org/download.html#nixos-iso)
    ```bash